aws-samples/aws-healthcare-lifescience-ai-ml-sample-notebooks/workshops/Strands_Research_Agent/README.md

 - Python 3.10 or later
 - AWS account configured with appropriate permissions
 - Basic understanding of Python programming
+- Access to the Anthropic Claude 3.5 Haiku and Claude 3.7 Sonnet models in Amazon Bedrock

 ## Installation